the-moliver/NeuralNets.jl/README.md

 * Flexible network topology with any combination of activation function/layer number.
 * Support for a number of common node activation functions in addition to support for arbitrary activation functions with the use of automatic differentiation.
 * A broad range of training algorithms to chose from.
-* Drop Out and Poisson-like noise regularization
+* Drop Out and Poisson-like noise regularization.
-* Time Delay Neural Networks, with arbitrary time delays at each layer
+* Time Delay Neural Networks, with arbitrary time delays at each layer.